 All of the top reverse osmosis systems that we have reviewed here require some degree of installation before they will operate.

-However, if these systems require too much installation or don’t work for your situation, check out our reviews of the countertop water filters including countertop reverse osmosis filters.
-With three different categories to choose from, it’s possible to have filtered water anywhere!
+However, if these systems require too much installation or donโ€™t work for your situation, check out our reviews of the countertop water filters including countertop reverse osmosis filters.
+With three different categories to choose from, itโ€™s possible to have filtered water anywhere!

 Faucet Types

-There are two types of pure water faucets available with an under sink reverse osmosis unit: a standard faucet and an air gap faucet.
+There are two types of pure water faucets available with an under sink reverse osmosis unit: a standard dedicated faucet and an air gap faucet.
 Note, in some municipalities, it is mandatory to install an air gap faucet with an RO system, although this is widely ignored.
-Some sinks will have covered hole, spray hose opening, or integrated soap dispenser that can be used for your RO faucet.
+Some sinks will have a covered hole, spray hose opening, or integrated soap dispenser that can be used for your dedicated RO faucet.

-A standard RO faucet usually requires a ½” to 5/8” hole.
-The air gap faucet, however, usually requires a 1 ½” opening and this can be beyond the scope of DIY skills, especially if a hole has to be drilled through the counter top.
+A standard dedicated RO faucet usually requires a ยฝโ€ to 5/8โ€ hole.
+The air gap faucet, however, usually requires a 1 ยฝโ€ opening and this can be beyond the scope of DIY skills, especially if a hole has to be drilled through the counter top.
 This requirement may affect your choice of RO system.
-Once the hole for the faucet has been solved, the reaming installation is very straightforward.
+Once the hole for the dedicated faucet has been solved, the remaining installation is very straightforward.

 Installation Process

 The top under sink reverse osmosis systems that we recommend use press fit quick connectors for the water tubes, which provides a good joint without the need for any special tools or knowledge.
+This process describes the installation process, which is generally more complex than installing countertop systems and may require some DIY skills.

 • Turn off and disconnect the cold water feed pipe from the wall to the faucet with the shut off valve.

-• Attach the supplied ‘T’ connector to the cold water feed outlet.
+• Attach the supplied โ€˜Tโ€™ connector to the cold water feed outlet.

-• Reconnect the cold water feed to the ‘T’ connector (and if necessary, the push fit connector – in some cases, it may already be attached).
+• Reconnect the cold water feed to the โ€˜Tโ€™ connector (and if necessary, the push fit connector โ€“ in some cases, it may already be attached).

 • Drill a hole in the waste pipe for the filter waste connector.
 In our experience, we found that having the drain connector on a horizontal section of waste pipe reduced the noise when the system is flushing.